gnappo1/rq-inkline-examples-js-part-1/README.md

 # Node 18+ (or 20+)
 npm i
 npm run dev
-# open the printed localhost URL
+# open the printed localhost URL.
 MSW is started automatically in development.
 If you move the app under a sub-path, main.jsx computes the correct SW URL via import.meta.env.BASE_URL.
 ```

 ## How to explore

 * Devtools: toggle the React Query Devtools (bottom-right) to watch cache entries,fresh→stale transitions, and refetches.
-* Summary (/me → /me/summary): in src/features/me/Summary.jsx, note how enabledsuppresses /me/summary until /me is available.
+* Summary (/me → /me/summary): in src/features/me/Summary.jsx, note how suppresses /me/summary until /me is available.
-* Feed: in src/features/feed/Feed.jsx, the “hybrid” demo useskeepPreviousData: true and appends pages while guarding against duplicate application.The file includes a useInfiniteQuery version you can switch to.
+* Feed: in src/features/feed/Feed.jsx, the “hybrid” demo uses `keepPreviousData: true` and appends pages while guarding against duplicate application.The file includes a useInfiniteQuery version you can switch to.

 ## Configuration